Best Southern Circuit Safaris In Tanzania

 The Ruaha River as seen on a walking safari in the dry season.

-Spanning over 20,000 square kilometres, Ruaha is Tanzania’s largest national park.
+Spanning over 20,000 square kilometres, Ruaha is Tanzania’s second-largest national park.
 This vast tract of bush, about the size of New Jersey, is home to ten percent of Africa’s lions and East Africa’s highest population of elephants.

 They’ve chosen a beautiful home.
 Skinny palm trees and bulbous baobabs dot the landscape bordered by distant hills and granite outcrops or kopjes.
 The Ruaha River is the heart of the park.
 Tumbling across rocky boulders in the wet season and transforming into a broad sand river when it’s dry, it’s a magnet for the wildlife.